-But even if you don’t subscribe to the view that Lyon trumps Paris in the culinary stakes, it is undeniable that Lyon is a major gastronomic capital, with lavish dishes, delicacies to savor and a bounty of eating spaces.
+But even if you don’t subscribe to the view that Lyon trumps Paris in the culinary stakes, it is undeniable that Lyon is a major gastronomic capital, with lavish dishes, delicacies to savor, and a bounty of eating spaces.
 Be it old-fashioned bistros with weathered tablecloths or smart, state-of-the-art furnishings and Michelin-starred culinary art.
 And while informal restaurants are much-loved by locals, Lyon is surely the ideal place to indulge in luxury fine-dining.
-A flurry of big-name chefs are behind a sparkling Michelin line-up that embraces all the genres: be it classical French, avant-garde or fusion.
-From the gastronomic prowess to the slick, polished service and memorable wine tomes, everything is spot on at the best Michelin venues.
+A flurry of big-name chefs are behind a sparkling Michelin line-up that embraces all the genres: be it classical French, avant-garde, or fusion.
+Everything is spot on at the best Michelin venues, from the gastronomic prowess to the slick, polished service and memorable wine tomes.
 Take a peek at the list below – delicious morsels are guaranteed.
 Join Cellar Tours on an exclusive Lyon Food & Wine Tour customized to your specific tastes.

 Restaurant Paul Bocuse

 What more can be said about this legendary restaurant, a temple of gastronomy that gives the best of Paris a serious run for their money.
 It is to be found on the outskirts of Lyon, where a gorgeous dining room awaits, filled with luxurious artworks, chandeliers, and richly textured furnishings.
 As you dine in a historic family house next to the banks of the Saône River, you might catch a glimpse of the iconic chef himself – Paul Bocuse has been running the kitchen since 1959.
 Indeed, his career is as incredible as the food on offer today; Bocuse was awarded 3 Michelin stars by 1965, an accolade he has retained until January 2020.
 One of his most famous signature dishes is a black truffle soup served in a bowl crowned with a pastry cap, prepared for President Giscard d’Estaing.
-Other wonderful delicacies include Bresse chicken served with morels and cream sauce, succulent lobster salad and St. Jacques walnut shells with white butter blown apples.
-As you’d expect, service is perfect and the wine list is a veritable bible.
+Other wonderful delicacies include Bresse chicken served with morels and cream sauce, succulent lobster salad, and St. Jacques walnut shells with white butter-blown apples.
+As you’d expect, the service is perfect, and the wine list is a veritable bible.

 Address: 40 Quai de la Plage, 69660 Collonges au Mont d’Or, Lyon